-Both the Discovery Sport and the XC60 have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, plastic fuel tanks, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, available crash mitigating brakes, lane departure warning systems, blind spot warning systems, around view monitors and rear cross-path warning.
+Both the Discovery Sport and the XC60 have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, plastic fuel tanks, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, rearview cameras, available crash mitigating brakes, lane departure warning systems, blind spot warning systems, around view monitors, rear cross-path warning and driver alert monitors.

 The Discovery Sport has standard front gas-charged shocks for better control over choppy roads.
 The XC60’s suspension doesn’t offer gas-charged shocks.

 The Discovery Sport offers an optional driver-adjustable suspension system.
 It allows the driver to choose between an extra-supple ride, reducing fatigue on long trips, or a sport setting, which allows maximum control for tricky roads or off-road.
 The XC60’s suspension doesn’t offer adjustable shock absorbers.

 The Discovery Sport has vehicle speed sensitive variable-assist power steering, for low-effort parking, better control at highway speeds and during hard cornering, and a better feel of the road.
 The XC60 doesn’t offer variable-assist power steering.

 For better handling and stability, the track (width between the wheels) on the Discovery Sport is 1.8 inches wider in the rear than on the XC60.

 The Discovery Sport HSE handles at .82 G’s, while the XC60 T6 pulls only .81 G’s of cornering force in a Motor Trend skidpad test.